brittanybaur/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a Postdoctoral Research Associate at the University of Wisconsin - Madison in the Wisconsin Institute for Discovery.
 I am currently researching the role of 3D genome organization in gene regulation, evolution and disease.
-For the past two years, I have served as Editor-in-Chief of *Genomics: Insights*, a collaboration between the NHGRI and Smithsonian. *Genomics: Insights* is a digital venue for trainees to submit short communication pieces on cutting edge genomics research to a general audience.
+For the past two years, I have served as Editor-in-Chief of *Genomics: Insights*, a collaboration between the NHGRI and Smithsonian. *Genomics: Insights* is a digital venue for trainees to submit short communication pieces on cutting-edge genomics research to a general audience.
 I am also interested in data-driven science policy with a focus on equitable transportation.
 I am currently Communications Chair for Catalysts for Science Policy (CaSP) at UW-Madison.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.